nevermined-io/nvm-docs/docs/catalog/demo.md

 ## Workflow example

-The example included in the template covers the most used functionalities to work with NFT1155, for others assets or more info please see [the documentation](http://nvm-docs.nevermined.io/).
+The example included in the template covers the most used functionalities to work with NFT1155.

 **Requirements:** The accounts wallet used for the example need to have `Matic` and `USDC`